commonpike/fairpost/docs/NewPlatform.md

 Your platform is constructed with a User, `FooBar.user`.
 All configuration, including 'global' configuration from Fairpost, is set on (and some can be overridden by) the user.
-The user has three stores, `app`, `settings` and `auth`.
-Depending on the users configuration, these may be stored in different places.
+The user has four stores, `app`, `settings`,`auth` and `cache`.
+Depending on the apps configuration, these may be stored in different places.
 If a storage uses `.env`, it is read-only.

 ```php
 <?php